This page explains which services we provide, and how much we charge for them. At a quick glance:

 Such an installer can be produced with Omaha itself.
 We can create it for you (with instructions how you can do it yourself in the future) for a one-time fee of EUR 750 in addition to the fee for forking Omaha in section 1.2.

 Another kind of installer that we sometimes provide for our customers are MSI packages.
 This requires several extensions to Omaha itself.
-For a one-time fee of EUR 3,500 we can provide you with the necessary code and instructions for integrating Omaha into any WiX project.
+For a one-time fee of EUR 3,000 we can provide you with the necessary code and instructions for integrating Omaha into any WiX project.

 There are many other kinds of installers.
 For example, in one client project we implemented a graphical wizard installer with custom statistics logic and license key verification.
 Due to the large number of possibilities, we are not able to give a fixed price for creating an installer in general.
 If you want to create the installer yourself, we can provide you with relatively simple instructions along with your Omaha fork 1.2.
 Otherwise, please get in touch to request a quote.

-Omaha works solely on the basis of self-contained executables.
-These are .exe or .msi files which you upload to the update server.
-Omaha invokes these executables to install or update to a specific version.
-To use Omaha, you need to create a standalone .exe or .msi for each new version of your software.
-Our packages above include instructions what your executables must do to integrate with Omaha.
+To use Omaha, you need to create a standalone .exe/.msi/.dmg installer for each new version of your software.
+Our packages above include instructions what these installers must do to integrate with Omaha.
 If you would like additional help, please let us know.

 A question that often comes up in this context is whether the update server has an API that can be integrated into a CI/CD system for automatic uploading of new versions.
 The answer is yes; The server has a REST interface that can be used to programmatically create and change versions.

 Chromium is the open source basis of Google's Chrome browser.
-On Windows, Chromium uses Omaha for automatic updates.
+Chromium uses Omaha for automatic updates.
 Because of this close connection between the two technologies, we also offer development services for Chromium-based browsers, particularly when it comes to automatic updates.

 If you are working for a large company, then it is likely that you have processes in place for vendor selection, procurement, SLAs, provisioning of infrastructure, security, compliance or auditing.
 We are usually able to accommodate such requirements, but they may incur additional costs.
 When you get in touch with us, we will be happy to discuss how we can not just be a strong technical partner for you, but also a good organizational fit.